marianogappa/ostinato/README.md

 - Implement Chess Game as proof of concept
 - Implement partial/complete algebraic chess notation to Game: can display and practice from there
 - Invent awesome game using this library

+## Anyway; why "ostinato"?

+The author is a musician of sorts and deeply loves music.

+"Ostinato" stands for something like: "a short melody or rhythm that is repeated by the same voice or instrument during a musical composition"; although it comes from "stubborn" (italian).
+The author is a very stubborn (がんこ) man of italian descent who came up with this idea of making a board game based on a chess board and chess pieces but with different rules, as a team project for his company's FedEx day.
+He persisted on his unpopular idea and kept repeating how great it was even though no one agreed.
+So.